carbon-io/carbond/doc/Endpoint.md

 * An ```Operation``` object.
 This is more elaborate definition which allows for a description, parameter definitions, and other useful meta-data as well as a ```service``` method of the form ```function(req, res)```

 When responding to HTTP requests, two styles are supported:
-* An asynchronous style where operations write directly to the ```HttpResponse``` object passed to the operation
+* An asynchronous style where operations write directly to the ```HttpResponse``` object passed to the operation.
+This style is useful when the operation needs to manipulate the ```HttpResponse``` object to do more than simply return JSON (e.g. set HTTP headers), or wished to pass the response to other functions.
-* A synchronous style where the operation simply returns a JSON object from the operation, or throws an exception to signal an error condition
+* A synchronous style where the operation simply returns a JSON object from the operation, or throws an exception to signal an error condition.
+This style is useful when programming in a more synchronous style and / or coordinating with exceptions thrown deeper in the call stack.

-**Examples**
+**Examples (asynchronous)**
 ```node
 get: function(req, res) {
   res.send({ msg: "hello world!" })